glerner/gl-color-palette-generator/README.md

 GL Color Palette Generator (named with "GL" to distinguish it from other color palette plugins) is a WordPress plugin that helps you create and manage color palettes for your website design.
 It uses AI to generate harmonious color combinations while ensuring accessibility standards are met.

+### Theme Variations

+Theme variations are optional design configurations within a block theme that allow you to change the look of your website without switching to a different theme.
+This plugin generates 16 harmonious variations for you to choose from.

+To switch between variations:
+1. Go to your WordPress dashboard, navigate to Appearance > Editor
+2. Under Design, click on Styles
+3. Click on a variation in the left panel to preview how your site looks
+4. Once you're satisfied with a variation, click the "Save" button to apply it to your site

 This plugin is designed to work with the TwentyTwentyFour theme (and future WordPress default themes) and is part of the course materials for ["WordPress Websites: From Overwhelm to Mastery"](https://website-overwhelm-to-mastery.glerner.com/).

 **Author:** [George Lerner](https://website-tech.glerner.com/)